ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/widget-properties-events/app-properties.html.markdown

 <td width="20">
 </td>
 <td width="740">
   This property controls whether any Instance data is stored, by default, none is stored, but you can either Save Instances, which allows you to access basic data, or Save Instances and Add to Reporting, which allows you to access all the data stored.
-Read more in the [App Data Management](app_data_management.htm) section.
+Read more in the <a href="app_data_management.htm">App Data Management</a> section.

 </td>
 </tr>